uclaacmai/beginner-track-fall-18/README.md

 ### Linux (Ubuntu/Debian) Installation Instructions
 You probably have Python 2 and Python 3 installed if you're running the latest Ubuntu.
 To check whether you have Python 3 installed, run `python3` in the terminal.

-To get Python 3 (we recommend using this over Python 2), run `sudo apt-get install python3.6`, then `sudo apt-get install python3.6`
+To get Python 3 (we recommend using this over Python 2), run `sudo apt-get update`, then `sudo apt-get install python3.6`

 #### Get the Python libraries you'll need (Mac & Linux)
 Run `pip3 install numpy matplotlib tensorflow sklearn jupyter scipy` if you are running Python3, otherwise run `pip install numpy matplotlib tensorflow jupyter sklearn scipy`.
 This command may have to be prefaced with the `sudo` keyword.